- Prayer and Worship

 Catholics Confront Global Poverty - The United States Conference of Catholic Bishops (USCCB) and Catholic Relief Services (CRS) call on one million Catholics in the United States to confront global poverty.
 Advocate with us to end hunger, disease, conflict, and other issues that affect the lives of our brothers and sisters worldwide.

 Catholic Campaign for Human Development - The Catholic Campaign for Human Development (CCHD) is an instrument of the Catholic Church working to carry out the mission of Jesus Christ, "... to bring good news to the poor ... release to captives ... sight to the blind, and let the oppressed go free."
-(Luke 4:18)Multi-Media Youth Contest - A program of the Catholic Campaign for Human Development, the Multi-Media Youth Arts Contest is a unique educational experience that provides schools and parishes an opportunity to engage the entire community in learning about: (1) how low-income persons themselves can effectively lead efforts to address the causes of poverty in their communities, and (2) how all Catholics are called to act in support of such efforts as a result of their faith and the values of Catholic social teaching.
+(Luke 4:18)Creating on the Margins - A program of the Catholic Campaign for Human Development, the Creating on the Margins contest is a unique educational experience that provides schools and parishes an opportunity to engage the entire community in learning about: (1) how low-income persons themselves can effectively lead efforts to address the causes of poverty in their communities, and (2) how all Catholics are called to act in support of such efforts as a result of their faith and the values of Catholic social teaching.

 CCHD Intern Program - CCHD funds a number of stipend-provided summer, semester, and year-long internships for Catholics in the United States to gain experience working with and on behalf of the poor.
 These internships occur in around thirty CCHD diocesan offices in the United States, as well as in the CCHD office of the United States Conference of Catholic Bishops (USCCB) and the office of the Association of Catholic Colleges and Universities (ACCU) in Washington, DC.